 Do these three steps sound familiar?

 That is exactly how synthetic identity theft is described.
 It’s also what we explained earlier in this post.
 As such, you can bet that every single identity thief is always looking for pays to pull off this crime.
-When it makes sense on the large scale, with $200 million to gain, all levels of fraudsters will try it out.
-After all, stealing a fake identity is much more easy than a real one — especially when it comes to stealing mail, digging through trash, and so on.
+When it makes sense on a large scale, with $200 million to gain, all levels of fraudsters will try it out.
+After all, stealing a fake identity is much easier than a real one, especially when it comes to stealing mail, digging through trash, and so on.

 In just three years, the amount of synthetic identity theft cases more than doubled.
 (ID Analytics, Inc.)

 73.8% of financial losses from identity theft came from defrauding synthetic identities.